TheBlueHeron/Mauzer/README.md

 # Mauzer

 Automatically minimizing console app that prevents a windows machine from locking or sleeping and prevents the current user from being marked as 'Away' by apps like Teams.
-This is done by calling SetThreadExecutionState and performing random mouse moves around a central point (i.e the current mouse position 3 seconds after starting Mauzer).
+This is basically achieved by calling SetThreadExecutionState and performing random mouse moves around a central point (i.e the current mouse position 3 seconds after starting Mauzer).

 ## Features